raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 ### 5.3.
 Run Model

 Make sure you've saved all your edits!
-Before you run your model, it may be a good idea to save a different copy of this model (`Save As...`), then in this copy you can delete all the extra layers that are being produced at intermediate stages of your model, whcih would take up more memory.
+Before you run your model, it may be a good idea to save a different copy of this model (`Save As...`) that still contains all the intermediate layer outputs.
+Then in your second copy you can delete all the extra layers that are being produced at intermediate stages of your model, which would take up more memory.
+Run that!

 <img src="../../../../docs/assets/images/adv5-38.png" width="800">